 2. What must I do to become a volunteer?

 First, complete a volunteer interest form.
-After the Director of Programs receives your information, they will contact you to determine if the current need aligns with your skill set and availability.
+After the Volunteer Coordinator receives your information, they will contact you to determine if the current need aligns with your skill set and availability.
 Please note, we hold one organization wide training each summer to prepare for the Fall semester.
 Mini trainings are held throughout the calendar year and are scheduled based on classroom needs.

 3. Do I need to complete a background check?

 Literacy Action values a learning environment, where staff, adult learners, and volunteers can feel comfortable to reach their goals.
 Volunteers who will serve in our Family Literacy program must complete a background check.
 Literacy Action will provide volunteers’ access to a secure background vendor, Verified Volunteers; the cost associated with the background check will be covered by Literacy Action.

 4. What is the time commitment required to volunteer?

 In general, volunteer opportunities that work directly with our adult learners require a weekly commitment for a minimum of six months.

 5. Will I be trained before I start my volunteer work?